kd2o/bakers/README.md

 I love working with circuits, sensors, and motors, making sure *Cookie* can move, turn, and sense the world around it.
 My focus and precision keeps the technical side of the project solid and reliable.**

-## Gyro PID Control

-This function implements a simple **PD controller** for a gyro sensor (MPU6050).
-It adjusts the output based on the difference between the target angle and the current gyro angle.

 # Gyro PID Control